oliviawestmacottssw/SSW.Rules.Content/rules/do-you-re-purpose-your-pillar-content-for-social-media/rule.md

 The sites you will republish to are:

-- Medium - Using the WordPress​ publishing tool
+- Medium - Using the WordPress publishing tool
 - LinkedIn Articles
-- Quora​
+- Quora